rebeccabernie/Neo4j-TimetablingSystem/README.md

 # Timetabling System
 This is a project for 3rd Year Software Development module Graph Theory, using graph database management system Neo4j.
+The [Design Document](https://github.com/rebeccabernie/TimetablingSystem/blob/master/DesignDocument.md) contains a detailed account of decisions made and design logic behind the datatbase, as well as some example queries.

 ### Goals
 The goal of this project is to design and prototype a Neo4j database for use in a timetabling system for a third level institute, such as Galway-Mayo Institute of Technology.